SE226G5/medichain-g5-t7-med-app/docs/SRS.md

 Reliability defines the system's ability to perform its required functions under stated conditions for a specified period.

     Attribute	                                               Requirement
 Double-booking prevention	100% guaranteed — the atomic slot lock (BR-06) and atomic DB write (BR-07) must                              together eliminate all double-bookings, even under concurrent load.
 This is a                                zero-tolerance requirement.

 System uptime            	The Appointments module must achieve 99.5% uptime during hospital operating                                  hours (6:00 AM – 10:00 PM).
 Planned maintenance must occur during off-hours.

 Data consistency           	All appointment status transitions must be atomic.
 Partial state changes (e.g.,                              slot locked but booking not saved) must trigger automatic rollback within 30                                 seconds.

 Fault tolerance	                If the External Notification System (BR-10) is unavailable, the booking or                                   cancellation must still complete successfully.
-Notification delivery is best-effort and must not block core transactions.
+Notification delivery is                                      best- effort and must not block core transactions.

-Slot lock auto-release   	If a booking confirmation is not completed within the 5-minute lock window (BR-06), the slot must be automatically released with 100% certainty — no orphaned locks permitted.
+Slot lock auto-release   	If a booking confirmation is not completed within the 5-minute lock window
+                            (BR-06), the slot must be automatically released with 100% certainty — no                                    orphaned locks permitted.

 3.5.2  Maintainability